Coherence and comparability

 SOC codes for the first year of Graduate Outcomes were initially assigned using SOC 2010 (DLHE), a fifth-digit expansion of the four-digit ONS SOC 2010 framework.
 SOC 2010 (DLHE) was developed for use with the DLHE survey in order to provide more detail about certain jobs often favoured by graduates, particularly those in areas where graduates were closely associated with a proliferation of new roles in rapidly-developing parts of the economy.
 Although SOC 2010 (DLHE) is a bespoke framework, the first four digits of any SOC 2010 (DLHE) code map directly onto the appropriate four-digit SOC 2010 unit group, which enables comparisons with SOC data from other national datasets.

 A new UK SOC coding framework, SOC 2020, was published in February 2020, shortly prior to publication of the year one data.
-After analyzing the SOC 2020 coding frame and determining that it would be suitable for use in our processing, we decided to adopt the new framework for use in Graduate Outcomes from year two of the survey.
-Results of the surveys of 2018/19 and 2019/20 graduates have therefore been published using the latest 2020 version of SOC.
+After analysing the SOC 2020 coding frame and determining that it would be suitable for use in our processing, we decided to adopt the new framework for use in Graduate Outcomes from year two of the survey.
 In parallel with the coding of 2018/19 data, 2017/18 SOC data (originally coded using SOC 2010(DLHE)) was recoded to SOC 2020 to enable time series comparisons between year one and subsequent years of the Graduate Outcomes survey.